Wild Salmon Program

 Raincoast’s wild salmon initiatives are the product of coordinated strategies between diverse groups including First Nations, coastal communities, Simon Fraser University, University of Victoria, other academic institutions and other NGOs.
-Our policy recommendations and advocacy on behalf of salmon conservation and wildlife is informed by our research.
+Our policy recommendations and advocacy on behalf of salmon conservation and wildlife are informed by our research.